abhijit-hota/turborepo-prune-bug/README.md

 ## Minimal repo displaying a bug in the `turbo prune` command

+Made for this issue: https://github.com/vercel/turborepo/issues/11074.
+Check the issue for more details.

 ### Steps to reproduce:

 If you have already have `turbo@2.6.1-canary.1` installed, then just run